 Contingency Attorneys are honest about the validity of your claim.

 Let’s face it, there are some really bad claims out there, think back to the aunt who sued her nephew for hugging her.
-If you are that aunt and you consult an hourly paid attorney, they’ll sign you on quickly, because in the end, they’re not going to lose money by taking your bad claim.
-However, if you were to consult a contingency attorney, they would explain why pursuing your claim would be a poor decision.
+If you are that aunt and you consult an hourly paid attorney, they’ll sign you on quickly, because, in the end, they’re not going to lose money by taking your bad claim.
+However, if you were to consult an attorney working on contingency, they would explain why pursuing your claim would be a poor decision.
 Furthermore, they would refuse to sign you because they have too much on the line to sign a case they know would be unsuccessful.

 In the end, contingency fees level the legal playing field, allowing anyone access to a good lawyer.
 There’s a saying: A contingency fee is the poor man’s key to the courthouse.
 With more attorneys implementing contingency fees, more and more people from many different backgrounds are able to fight for the compensation they deserve.
 This is especially helpful in personal injury claims where there can be lengthy discovery phases and time-consuming processes.